-We sell Stevengraphs – also Grants, Neyret, Brocklehurst Whiston and silk weavings by other manufacturers – including silk woven postcards and bookmarks.
+We sell Stevengraphs – also Grants, Neyret, Brocklehurst Whiston and all manner of silk weavings by other manufacturers – including silk woven postcards and bookmarks.
 Browsers are most welcome.
 This website only contains a small selection of silk weavings for sale – we have many many more – please contact us if you want a full list or have any special requests.

 We collect and we sell silk weavings.
 We bought our first Stevengraph in the 1960s.
 In the early years when we bought in auction and privately, we found we had duplicates and began to sell these to other collectors to support our own collecting habit.
 Over the years we have concentrated our collecting to specific items but have continued to offer a service for collectors all over the world.
 Although we have been offering silks for sale over the last 50 years, to keep pace with the electronic age we started this website in 2006.
 Our philosophy is fairly simple – we wish fellow collectors to be completely satisfied with their purchase and offer a no quibble return service.
 All our prices include postage – what you see is what you pay.
 We have extensive (but not complete) knowledge of these charming weavings – if you have any questions, please ask.
 We are always interested in buying individual silks or collections.
 For collectors old and new, please spend a little time to browse and perhaps you may find something of interest – happy hunting!